Marcelo-Costa-Dev/parse_docs-tutorial-todoapp/README.md

 This is a tutorial for developing a ToDo app with Parse Platform.
 The goal is to give an introduction to and demonstrate the capabilities of Parse Platform by building an example app from scratch.

 > ⚠️ This is a work in progress in its early stages.
-If you would like to contribute to working in this tutorial please take a look at the [project page](https://github.com/orgs/parse-community/projects/11).
+If you would like to contribute to developing this tutorial please take a look at [open issues](https://github.com/parse-community/docs-tutorial-todoapp/issues) and the [project page](https://github.com/orgs/parse-community/projects/11) to get started.

 ---